Appleton Estate 50 Year Old Rum – A Monumental Spirit

 I believe we have a similar symbolism in the world of fine spirits which is associated with what I shall call, Monumental Spirits.
 These are spirits which are aged for 30, 40, 50 years and more and which are priced so extravagantly that they have become items of pure luxury.
 Owning one of these “monumental spirits” is not about having good taste, or about appreciating the finer nuances of complexity and balance, or even a reflection of a considered opinion regarding quality.
 Owning a monumental spirit symbolizes the powerful idea that you believe that you are worthy of this monument.
 In might even be argued that enjoying a 50-year-old rum is as close to drinking the same nectar as the gods drink that we mortals can aspire to, whether we can truly appreciate this nectar or not.

 The list of these monumental spirits is growing.
-Appleton Estate 30 Year Old Rum and the newly released Appleton 50 Year Old Rum, the Highland Park 25 , 30 and 40 Year Old Whiskies, the Glenfarclas 30 and 40 Year Old Whiskies, the El Dorado 25Year Old Rum and my recently reviewed Panamonte Reserva XXV are all such a monumental spirits.
+Appleton Estate 30 Year Old Rum and the newly released Appleton 50 Year Old Rum, the Highland Park 25 , 30 and 40 Year Old Whiskies, the Glenfarclas 30 and 40 Year Old Whiskies, the El Dorado 25Year Old Rum and Panamonte Reserva XXV are all such a monumental spirits.
 The price for each is far out of line with its utility as a rum or a whisky.
 But, and this is the point, the actual presence of one of these spirits upon a consumer’s shelf serves a far greater purpose for its owner than as a mere spirit to be consumed.
 The presence of a monumental spirit illuminates its owner as a connoisseur, and it lets the select few who are allowed into the spirit’s presence know that they are in the presence of something extremely special.

-However, even more importantly, the presence of such a monumental spirit allows those who see the spirit upon its owner’s shelf to know that they are in the presence of not only something very special, but also someone, very special!
+Even more importantly, the presence of such a monumental spirit allows those who see the spirit upon its owner’s shelf to know that they are in the presence of not only something very special, but also someone, very special!
 The monumental spirit is no longer a bottle of whisky or a bottle of rum.
 Instead it has become a symbol of worth which is claimed by ownership.
 Thus we come to an understanding of the Appleton 50 Year Old Rum; Appleton Estate Rum, in the case of this release, is not selling rum, instead they are asking a powerful question…

 Are you worthy?